 Cheapest Car Insurance Companies for 21-Year-Old Drivers

 Some states don’t allow insurance companies to determine premiums based on gender, but most states do take gender into account when deciding your rate.
 The rate difference is highest among 16-year-old drivers, getting more equitable with each additional year.
 At a national level, the company with the lowest average rates for 21-year-old drivers is GEICO at $1,695 per year, while Progressive comes in at $2,331 on average.
-These rates are generalized averages, however, so you will need a personalized quote to get an accurate rate and find the best car insurance for your needs.
+These rates are generalized averages, however, so you will need a personalized quote to get an accurate rate and find good car insurance for your needs.

 Cheapest Companies for a 21-Year-Old’s Individual Policy